-The statute of frauds is a law in Massachusetts that requires that certain contracts be in writing and signed by the parties.
+The Massachusetts statute of frauds is a law that requires that certain contracts be in writing and signed by the parties.
 If an agreement has to satisfy the statute of frauds, but does not, courts will not enforce the deal if someone breaches the contract.

 Massachusetts' Statute of Frauds

 There are two laws, G. L. c.
 106, § 2-201 and G. L. c.
 259, § 1, that make up Massachusetts' statute of frauds.
 Together, they are some of the oldest laws in the state, and can be traced all the way back to the original Acts and Resolves of 1692.

 The point of the statute of frauds is to prevent someone from lying about an agreement that was made.
 Without the statute of frauds, Person A could falsely claim that Person B had orally agreed to buy his house.
 Person B would then have to argue that this discussion and agreement never happened, which can be very difficult to do.
 It would turn into a “he said, she said” argument that would rely on their credibility.
 If Person B cannot prove that Person A is lying, he or she could be forced by a court to complete a big transaction that they never agreed to make.

 With the statute of frauds, courts demand to see a written and signed contract.
 If one is not produced, the court will refuse to enforce the purported agreement.
 This protects innocent people and businesses from fraudsters and speeds up contract disputes, all by simply requiring the agreement be in writing and signed.

 What Agreements are Covered by the Statute of Frauds?